 themselves in their professional careers and their service to humanity.
 He has also been named a Distinguished Alumnus of the Meadowmount School of Music.

-A rising pedagogue of his generation, Teng joined the violin and chamber music faculty at the Music Institute of Chicago in February 2013.
-In July 2014 he joined the faculty of the Montecito International Music Festival.
-This year, Teng is also artist in residence at the Golden Chamber Music Festival in Michigan.
-Previously he was teaching assistant at the Meadowmount School of Music, Northwestern University Bienen School of Music, and the Eastman School of Music Pre-College, assisting Sally Thomas, Amy Barlowe, Roland and Almita Vamos and Janet Milnes.
-He has given master classes and coachings at the Taipei American School, Conservatório Villa-Lobos in Rio de Janeiro, Eastman Pre-College, Brighton
+A rising pedagogue of his generation, Teng joined the violin and chamber music faculty of the Music Institute of Chicago in 2013, and the faculty of the Montecito International Music Festival in 2014.
+He is also on the faculty of the Chicago Summer Opera and is an artist-in-residence at the Golden Chamber Music Festival in Michigan.
+Previously he served as teaching assistant at the Meadowmount School of Music and Northwestern University Bienen School of Music, assisting Sally Thomas, Amy Barlowe, and Roland and Almita Vamos.
+He has given masterclasses and coachings at the Taipei American School, Conservatório Villa-Lobos in Rio de Janeiro, Eastman Pre-College, Brighton

-Teng graduated with a Master of Music in Violin Performance and String Pedagogy from the Northwestern University Bienen School of Music and received his Bachelor of Music in Violin Performance from the Oberlin Conservatory of Music.
+Teng graduated with a Master of Music in Violin Performance and String Pedagogy from Northwestern University Bienen School of Music and received his Bachelor of Music in Violin Performance from Oberlin Conservatory of Music.
 His principal teachers and mentors include Sally Thomas, Roland and

 Almita Vamos, Peter Takacs, Amy Barlowe, David Bowlin and Karen Ritscher.